chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Using dplyr::full_join to manually join two datasets at a time
 <a src="#using-dplyr"></a>

-Let's start with a naive approach and manually join our datasets one-by-one
+Let's start with a naive approach and manually join our datasets one-by-one on the `country` and `year` columns

 ```R
 by = c("country", "year")